 A rose window can present a lifetime of romantic experience and help visualize one’s pattern of love.
 Each element of the diagram symbolizes a specific event in one’s romantic relationships, as well as future hopes and dreams.

 Details from Rose 001 (Self Portrait)

 The making of a rose diagram begins with a multiple-choice questionnaire about romantic relationships.
-The questions relate to one's romantic history, as well as their childhood, parents' relationship and their ideal lover.
-Each answer or a combination of answers, is converted into a specific graphic symbol and so, a unique pattern emerges.
+The questions relate to one's romantic history, as well as childhood, parents' relationship, and their ideal lover.
+Each answer or a combination of answers is converted into a specific graphic symbol and so, a unique pattern emerges.